Are you confused about permit requirements for prefab modular homes? If so, don’t worry – you are not alone!

 In NSW a planning permit is called a Development Application, or DA for short.
 In Victoria they are simply referred to as planning permits.

-Based on our experience, a planning permit is required in roughly 50% of cases.
+Based on our experience, a planning permit is required in roughly 70–80% of cases in Victoria.
+In NSW, a DA is always required when building a modular home.

 Factors affecting whether or not you’ll need to get a planning permit include: